srijayjk/Machine_learning/README.md

 -This Repo has all the Machine learning related algorithm implementation.

 -SVM using Breast Cancer Dataset to classify Malign or Benig cell.
-Using Sklearn and by Scratch.
+Using Sklearn and from Scratch.